jfjensen/RoboND-DeepLearning-Project/writeup.md

 #### Encoder

 The *encoder* applies a number of convolutional layers to an input image, with the result that the image is down-sampled.
-In this implementation the encoder consists of 2 convolutional layers.

 ```python
 def encoder_block(input_layer, filters, strides):